mmueller/supybot-git/README.md

 Command List
 ------------

-* `gitrehash`: Reload the INI file, cloning any newly present repositories.
-  Restarts any polling if applicable.

-* `repolist`: List any known repositories configured for the current channel.

-* `shortlog`: Takes a repository nickname (aka "short name") and an optional count parameter (default 1).
+* `log`: Takes a repository nickname (aka "short name") and an optional count parameter (default 1).
 Shows the last n commits on the branch tracked for that repository.
 Only works if the repository is configured for the current channel.

+* `repositories`: List any known repositories configured for the current channel.

+* `rehash`: Reload the INI file, cloning any newly present repositories.
+  Restarts any polling if applicable.

+As usual with Supybot plugins, you can call these commands by themselves or with the plugin name prefix, e.g. `@git log`.
+The latter form is only necessary if another plugin has a command called `log` as well, causing a conflict.